iam-darwin/RentalWCT/readme.admin.md

 ### Add Payment Info

-Before proceeding to this route, make sure to sign in first Super Admin.
+Before proceeding to this route, make sure to sign in first SUPER_ADMIN.
 Once signed in, the server will generate a JWT token that should be kept in the headers

 **METHOD** :`POST`
 **URL** :`http://localhost:PORT/api/v1/admin/createPayment`